Biochar application to soils

 Measurements and reporting are performed at the production batch level.
 Verification and credit issuance may be done per production batch, or annually on the cumulative production batches from that year.

-If a mixture of 50% tree clippings and 50% nut shells is pyrolyzed, the proportions can vary between 40% and 60% (±10% of the original 50% for both inputs)
+If a mixture of 50% tree clippings and 50% nut shells is pyrolyzed, the proportions can vary between 40% and 60% (±10% of the original 50%)

 A production batch has a maximum validity of 365 days, after which biochar shall be considered part of a different production batch even if conditions are unchanged.
 In other words, the production batch ID number resets and a new production batch is created, and new monitoring requirements applied, after 365 days, regardless of if feedstock or pyrolysis conditions change or not.